Kelly Park At Rock Springs

 The launch at Camp Joy is $3 and requires a signed release.
 You can launch your kayaks, canoes, and paddleboards from Camp Joy.
 Camp Joy is a couple of hundred yards from the main parking lot.

 Kayak/Canoe/Paddle Board Launch at Kelly Park’s Camp Joy: $3 for 1-2 people; $5 for 3-8 people; and $1 for an additional person.
-Launching hours are between 8 am and 12 pm; guests must return no later than 5 pm.
+Launch hours are 8 am to 12 pm; guests must return no later than 5 pm.

 Kings Landing Launch